albertstarfield/libreperf/README.md

 # what does it do?
 here is the list

-1. modifying some unix parameter by using launchctl and sysctl -w
+1. dynamic unix parameter by using launchctl and sysctl -w
 2. installing custom plist
 3. Disabling Apple background services
 4. Finetuning the UI behaviour
-5. Tuning the power management
+5. Tuning the power management on the fly ( battery may be worse )
 6. Early periodic Indexing
-7. kernel_task throtlling disabled
+7. kernel_task throtlling disabled ( untested )
 8. Preloading User Installed Apps
 9. Preloading Some Data
-10. Replacing default macOS memory paging system with custom memory management system (maybe)
+10. Replacing default macOS memory paging system with Compressor and Low memory killer
-11. /usr/local/bin/initd.sh script start at boot
+11. /usr/local/lbpbin/initd.sh script start at boot
-12. custom CPU resource management
+12. custom CPU resource management ( suspend unsuspend )
 13. custom I/O management (Kinda having some broken algorithm issues)(issues somewhat fixed)
 14. Custom Thermal management addition of new feature ( Auto Overdrive mode & passive cooling mode )
-15. more to come
+15. Automatic ramdisk scratch disks mount (allocated and optimized) (Have several Issues)

 # How to install?